Our commitment to sustainable finance

-Accordingly, we have established a Green Bond Framework aligned with the Green Bond Principles endorsed by the International Capital Market Association (ICMA).
+In December 2019, we established a Green Bond Framework aligned with the Green Bond Principles endorsed by the International Capital Market Association (ICMA).

-All the proceeds from the issuance were used to refinance the renovations at Édifice Jacques-Parizeau, Maison Manuvie and Place Ville Marie in Montreal, as well as Place Ste-Foy in Quebec City.
+All the proceeds from the 5-year $300-million green bond issued in December 2019 were used to refinance the renovations at Édifice Jacques-Parizeau, Maison Manuvie and Place Ville Marie in Montreal, as well as Place Ste-Foy in Quebec City.
 Full details can be found in our allocation report.

 As a major real estate and construction industry player, we must act to ensure the sustainability of our living spaces.
 That’s why we’ve taken concrete measures to reduce our environmental footprint and guarantee optimal environmental performance.